 - To the recognition of your Advance Directive

 Each province has documented Patient Rights.

-Why is it important to have an Advocate come with me to my appointments with my health-care providers?
+Why is it important to have a patient advocate come with me to my appointments with my healthcare providers?

 Statistics show that a healthy person under no stress only retains 17% of information communicated in a routine doctor’s appointment.
 That percentage goes down significantly if someone is feeling unwell or has just received a difficult diagnosis or a poor prognosis.

-What is the difference between a medical appointment with an Advocate and without?
+What is the difference between a medical appointment with a patient advocate and without?

-An appointment with a third party/Advocate present will tend to run more smoothly and be more efficient.
+An appointment with a patient advocate (or other third party) present will tend to run more smoothly and be more efficient.
 Medical providers tend to be very receptive to having an extra person there and are generally willing to stay in the room longer and answer more questions.

 A health advocate can help facilitate good communication between the patient and the medical provider.
 They can also listen to the information being shared, take notes, make comments, or ask questions that get missed as well as interpret complicated medical jargon for the patient and spend time with you after your appointment going over what was said.

 Patient advocates can also act as a buffer if tensions arise during the appointment and can help mediate the meeting to achieve the best possible outcome for the patient.